 I would not be sober without Recovery 2.0.
 I love Tommy Rosen and what he has created with Recovery 2.0.
 This podcast is great because he invites different healers, yoga and meditation teachers, and spiritualists to speak on their experiences with addiction.
-The dialog touches on all addictive behaviors, not just drugs or alcohol.
-It takes recovery a step further than just traditional AA sobriety.
+The dialogue touches on all addictive behaviors, not just drugs or alcohol.
+It takes recovery a step further than just traditional Alcoholics Anonymous sobriety.

 – Charlotte C.